 In each analytical run the analyst will test each of the two bench QC samples two times, subjecting them to the complete analytical process.
 Bench QC pool samples are analyzed first in the run after the calibration standards but before any patient samples are analyzed.
 This permits making judgments on calibration linearity and blank levels prior to analysis of patient samples.
-The second analysis of the bench QC pools is done after analysis of all patient samples in the run (typically 20-30 patient samples total) to ensure analyzed on the same calibration curve after the second run of the bench QC, all bench QC must be reanalyzed before and after the additional samples.
+The second analysis of the bench QC pools is done after analysis of all patient samples in the run (typically 20-30 patient samples total) to ensure analytical performance has not degraded across the time of the run.
+If more patient samples are analyzed on the same calibration curve after the second run of the bench QC, all bench QC must be reanalyzed before and after the additional samples.